BenMob/BlackJack/README.md

 # Order of play
-1. Betting
+1. BETTING
 ----------
 The player will first place a fake money bet from the fake money bank provided by the computer in this case.
 Values: $1   $5   $10   $20   $50   $100   $500   $2500   $5000

-2. Card distribution:
+2. CARD DISTRIBUTION
 ---------------------
-The dealer will randomly distribute cards from a Deck of 52 cards(Jokers exluded)
+The dealer will randomly distribute cards from a Deck of 52 cards(Jokers exluded).
         - The player gets two cards both faced up
         - The dealer gets two cards one faced up and one faced down

-2. Actions
+3. ACTIONS
 ----------
 Stand: If the player is happy with their total card value they can stand, meaning they get no more cards.
 Hit: If the player is not happy with their total card, theu can hit and get one more card until they Stand or if they reach or pass 21.